CosmicEventHorizon/ChibiChat/README.md

 - **The default settings work with many models** but check the model's page and its prompt template on how the model is trained to achieve the best results.

 ## To-Do
--The app is only instruct mode currently, newer modes will be added eventually -Save and Load Story options
+- The app is only instruct mode currently, newer modes will be added eventually
+- Save and Load Story options
--Import/Export settings
+- Import/Export settings
--Support for automating android local language models -Support for more settings such as temperature
+- Support for automating android local language models
+- Support for more settings such as temperature
--More functionalities such as copy-paste the text
+- More functionalities such as copy-paste the text
--UI improvments
+- UI improvments
--etc. etc.
+- etc. etc.